ripple/ripple-rest/README.md

 ### Running using in-memory SQLite3

-1. Run `git clone git@github.com:ripple/ripple-rest.git` to clone repository
+1. Run `git clone https://github.com/ripple/ripple-rest.git` in a terminal and switch into the `ripple-rest` directory
+2. `cp config-example.json config.json` and remove "DATABASE_URL" line.
-2. Run `npm install` to install dependencies
+3. Run `npm install` to install dependencies
-3. Run `node server.js` to start the server
+4. Run `node server.js` to start the server
-4. Visit [`http://localhost:5990`](http://localhost:5990) to view available endpoints and to get started
+5. Visit [`http://localhost:5990`](http://localhost:5990) to view available endpoints and to get started

 Note that restarting the server will delete the database so this CANNOT BE USED IN PRODUCTION.